 How should I take ergotamine?

 Store at room temperature away from moisture, heat, and light.
-Do not take any stored ergotamine if the expiration date on the label has passed.

 What happens if I miss a dose?

 Ergotamine is used only when needed and does not have a daily dose.

 Do not take more than 3 tablets per day or 5 tablets per week.

 What happens if I overdose?